andrewallen/tfe-survey/survey-content.md

 2. **Which best describes when you usually attended?**  *(Choose one)*
    ( ) Same time slots on the same days each week
    ( ) Varying time slots, but every week
-   ( ) I attended when I could – no real pattern
+   ( ) I attended when I could—no set pattern

 3. **How consistent was your attendance overall?**  *(Choose one)*
    ( ) Very consistent – same number & timing each week